dy-chrstn/bible-notes/.github/ISSUE_TEMPLATE/feature_request.md

       label: Additional context
       placeholder: |
         Add any other context or screenshots about the feature request here.
-  - type: dropdown
-    id: assign
-    attributes:
-      label: "Would you like to work on this issue?"
-      options:
-        - "Yes"
   - type: markdown
     attributes:
       value: |